Ninety-nine killed in fuel tanker blast in Sierra Leone capital | Law-Order

 Victims included people who had flocked to collect fuel leaking from the ruptured vehicle, Yvonne Aki-Sawyerr, mayor of the port city, said in a post on Facebook, although that post was later edited to remove the reference.
 "We've got so many casualties, burnt corpses," said Brima Bureh Sesay, head of the National Disaster Management Agency, in a video from the scene shared online.

 "We've got so many casualties, burnt corpses," said Brima Bureh Sesay, head of the National Disaster Management Agency, in a video from the scene shared online.
 "It's a terrible, terrible accident."
 Videos shared online shortly after the explosion showed people running through clouds of thick smoke as large fires lit up the night sky.
-Reuters was not able immediately to verify the images.
+Reuters was not able immediately to verify the images, but witnesses described the horror.

+"We are all in shock.
+A lady I had just bought bread from died.
+A lovely woman.
+I can’t get over this grief," said Abdul Kabia, crying at the crash site surrounded by mangled vehicles.
+HOSPITAL OVERWHELMED

 The crash provided a major challenge for Freetown's health service already creaking from years of underfunding.
-The 2014-2016 Ebola epidemic gutted its ranks of medical staff, 250 of whom died, and the system has not recovered.
-Connaught Hospital was overwhelmed with the influx of patients, so some of the injured were moved to other locations, including a military hospital, said Swaray Lengor, a program manager at the International Federation of Red Cross and Red Crescent Societies.
+The 2014-2016 Ebola epidemic gutted the country's ranks of medical staff, 250 of whom died, and the system has not recovered.
+Connaught Hospital was overwhelmed with the influx of patients, so some of the injured were moved to other locations, including a military hospital, said Swaray Lengor, a programme manager at the International Federation of Red Cross and Red Crescent Societies.

 "The situation at the hospital, especially Connaught hospital ... is overwhelming.
-Inadequate medical consumables and bed capacity," Lengor told Reuters via text.
+Inadequate medical consumables and bed capacity," Lengor told Reuters by text message.
 "NGO partners were requested to support with equipment, medical commodities and food."
 The death toll would likely rise, he said.

+The World Health Organization said it would send supplies and deploy specialists in burn injuries.
+"We will provide more support as needed at this terrible time for the people of Sierra Leone," it said on Twitter.

 Accidents with tanker trucks in Sub-Saharan Africa have previously killed scores of people who gathered at the site to collect spilled fuel and were hit by secondary blasts.
 In 2019, a tanker explosion in Tanzania killed 85 people, while around 50 people were killed in a similar disaster in Democratic Republic of Congo in 2018.